“Pain in life is inevitable, suffering is optional… even during the holidays.”

 This holiday season, you too might find yourself struggling with a situation that you wish was different.
 Maybe you feel a little overwhelmed or perhaps hopeless about something you just can’t change.
 When those feelings pop up, I hope you’ll consider giving Radical Acceptance a try.
 You might be surprised at the difference one small shift can make.

-PS – If you have a holiday story about something you’ve radically accepted, please share, I’d love to hear it!
+PS – If you have a holiday story about something you worked on radically accepted, please share, I’d love to hear it!

 Wishing you and yours a peaceful and relaxing holiday season.